AUC classkeras.metrics.AUC(

 Computes best precision where recall is >= specified value.

-This metric creates four local variables, true_positives
+This metric creates four local variables, true_positives,

-that are used to compute the
+true_negatives, false_positives and false_negatives that are used to

-value is computed and used to evaluate the corresponding precision.
+recall value is computed and used to evaluate the corresponding precision.

-, weights default to 1.
+If sample_weight is None, weights default to 1.

-of 0 to mask values.
+Use sample_weight of 0 to mask values.

 Arguments